UT Martin hosts Silvey and SIU-Edwardsville - WTOP News

 Martin, Tennessee; Saturday, 2 p.m.
 EST

-BOTTOM LINE: SIU-Edwardsville faces UT Martin after Macy Silvey scored 21 points in SIU-Edwardsville’s 76-70 victory against the Tennessee State Tigers.
+BOTTOM LINE: SIU-Edwardsville visits UT Martin after Macy Silvey scored 21 points in SIU-Edwardsville’s 76-70 win against the Tennessee State Tigers.

-The Skyhawks have gone 4-5 in home games.
-UT Martin is 5-6 in games decided by 10 or more points.
+The Skyhawks have gone 4-5 at home.
+UT Martin is ninth in the OVC with 28.3 points per game in the paint led by Anaya Brown averaging 5.0.

 The Cougars have gone 1-6 against OVC opponents.
-SIU-Edwardsville is 2-10 in games decided by 10 or more points.
+SIU-Edwardsville is 2-10 in games decided by at least 10 points.

-UT Martin averages 66.1 points per game, 6.0 fewer points than the 72.1 SIU-Edwardsville allows.
-SIU-Edwardsville’s 35.3% shooting percentage from the field this season is 7.0 percentage points lower than UT Martin has allowed to its opponents (42.3%).
+UT Martin’s average of 5.7 made 3-pointers per game this season is only 0.8 fewer made shots on average than the 6.5 per game SIU-Edwardsville gives up.
+SIU-Edwardsville’s 35.3% shooting percentage from the field this season is 7.0 percentage points lower than UT Martin has given up to its opponents (42.3%).

-The Skyhawks and Cougars square off Saturday for the first time in OVC play this season.
+The Skyhawks and Cougars face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Anaya Brown is averaging 13.6 points and 5.4 rebounds for the Skyhawks.
+TOP PERFORMERS: Brown is scoring 13.6 points per game with 5.4 rebounds and 0.4 assists for the Skyhawks.

 LAST 10 GAMES: Skyhawks: 5-5, averaging 72.9 points, 30.1 rebounds, 14.5 assists, 10.0 steals and 3.3 blocks per game while shooting 48.8% from the field.
 Their opponents have averaged 63.6 points per game.